Ipsen

-Ipsen is a French biopharmaceutical company headquartered in Paris, France, with a focus on transformative medicines in three therapeutic areas: oncology, rare disease and neuroscience.
-Ipsen is one of the world’s top 15 biopharmaceutical companies in terms of oncology sales.
+Ipsen is a French biopharmaceutical company headquartered in Paris, France, with a focus on drug development and commercialization in three therapeutic areas: oncology, rare diseases and neuroscience.
+Ipsen is one of the world's top 15 biopharmaceutical companies in terms of oncology sales.

 Ipsen, founded by Henri Beaufour in 1929, has approximately 5000 employees worldwide.
-Ipsen’s medicines are registered in more than 100 countries with direct commercial presence in over 30 countries.
+Ipsen's medicines are registered in 88 countries with direct commercial presence in over 30 countries.
 Ipsen has 4 global R&D hubs and 3 pharmaceutical development centers around the world.
-Ipsen has been a family-owned business for the past 90 years and is publicly traded on the Euronext Paris as part of the SBF 120 index (2005),.
+Ipsen has been a family-owned business for the past 90 years and is publicly traded on the Euronext Paris as part of the SBF 120 index (2005).
 The Beaufour family owns 57% of its shares and 73% of its voting rights, and two of its members, Anne Beaufour and Henri Beaufour, sit on its board of directors.

 History

 In 1929, Dr. Henri Beaufour founded the Beaufour Laboratories in Dreux.
 The first product marketed was Romarene, a rosemary-based medicine intended for the treatment of digestive disorders, discontinued from the market in 2011.

 In the 1950s and 1960s, Laboratoires Beaufour underwent a phase of expansion.
 In 1954, the group launched betaine citrate, used in the symptomatic treatment of dyspepsia.
 Henri Beaufour's two sons, Albert and Gérard Beaufour, joined the company.
 The group opened a factory in Dreux in 1961, and another in L'Isle- sur-la-Sorgue in 1965.
 A research center opened in Plessis-Robinson the same year.

 In the 1970s and 1980s, Laboratoires Beaufour created a subsidiary, Ipsen (1975), and began to internationalize its activities.
 In 1976, the company opened a research center in Milford (Massachusetts) in the U.S. In 1977, the group launched Smecta (diosmectite clay, a gastrointestinal bandage and anti-diarrhoeal agent).

 In 1983, the group created the Fondation Ipsen under the aegis of the Fondation de France, to encourage exchanges between scientists in the field of life sciences.

 In 1986, the group launched Decapeptyl, used to treat certain pathologies influenced by sex hormones, such as prostate cancer, endometriosis, uterine fibroids and early puberty.

 In the 1990s, the group diversified its activity and continued its international expansion.
 In 1990, an industrial center was created in Signes, in the Var department.
 In 1992, the group opened a subsidiary in China.
 In 1994, the group launched Dysport (type A botulinum toxin for the treatment of muscle spasms) after acquiring the British company Speywood (then called Porton International).
 The same year, the group opened a subsidiary in Russia.

 In 1995, the group launched Somatuline, used to treat hypersecretion of growth hormones (acromegaly) and in neuro-endocrine tumors, and in 1996, Forlax was launched.